What is copyright?

-- published editions - protects the text, format and layout of new published versions of out of copyright works.
+- published editions - protects the text, format, and layout of newly published versions of out-of-copyright works.

 Who owns copyright?

 If you collaborate with someone, copyright is owned equally by the multiple creators.
-It’s a good idea to have a contract or written statement that confirms you created the work together and hold equal copyright ownership.
+It is important to have a contract or written statement that confirms you created the work together and hold equal copyright ownership.
 All copyright owners need to approve a request to reproduce the work before someone can reuse it.
 You can delegate someone in your contract to make these decisions for you.

 Who owns copyright at Deakin?